quantumgardener/qg.blog/content/notes/I finally get fleeting notes.md

 ---
 I spend more time than most on creating small systems to support my work and creativity.
 My systems develop and improve over time (some even become redundant) and I have a good sense of when and how to much to improve them.
 I have learned to listen to my systems.

 Last Friday I was converting book notes from my [[Kindle Scribe]] when I heard loud and clear the indication I was wasting my time and change was needed. [[Zettelkasten]] is a note-taking method with many variations and interpretations on how to proceed.
 I thought I had it "correct" until realising I'd wasted the last half hour of my life.
-I'll argue now it wasn't a true waste because what I learned from that time will save me time in the future, letting me become more [[Productive laziness|Productively lazy]].
+I'll argue now it wasn't a true waste because what I learned from that time will save me time in the future, letting me become more [[Productive Laziness|Productively lazy]].

 My process was:
 1. Highlight and take handwritten notes on my [[Kindle Scribe]].